nikomc/nikomc.github.io/_posts/2020-08-21-this-week-synthetic-biology-4.md

 In academic news, researchers at Penn State [received $1.2 million](https://www.eurekalert.org/pub_releases/2020-08/ps-mng081820.php) from the NSF to bring an enhanced gene editing method to vertebrates, a team at the University of Texas at Austin [nabbed a U.S. Army grant](https://cns.utexas.edu/news/tiny-insects-provide-inspiration-for-new-biomaterials) to develop insect-inspired biomaterials, and UCSF bioengineers are racing to launch [AeroNabs, an aerosolized “designer” nanobody](https://www.fiercebiotech.com/research/ucsf-engineers-develop-llama-inspired-aeronabs-to-strangle-covid-19-inhaler) that fights SARS-CoV-2.

+This newsletter is now brought to you by [bioeconomy.xyz](https://medium.com/bioeconomy-xyz) and I.

 ***

 ### This week in research…